goldsmiths-computational-arts/2020.goldcomparts.show/data/bios/README.md

 1. **Don't** add any heading, title or your social links, these comes from the spreadsheet.
 You just need to write the biography/artist statement
 1. You can add bullet points, and links to other works or exhibitions
 1. Use the "Preview Changes" tab to see how your markdown will look once rendered
-1. Click submit as a pull request
+1. Click "propose changes" once you are happy with your work
 1. You changes will appear eventually on the site, but be patient it will be hours or days

 ## Basic markdown guide